Insurance Company Financial Rating Services

 Some of the most widely used rating companies are:

-WEISS RATINGS, INC. - Rates insurers according to General Accounting Principles.
+- WEISS RATINGS, LLC - Rates insurers according to General Accounting Principles.
 Unlike other major rating agencies, Weiss does not accept compensation from the companies it rates.
 The scale used is from A to F.